RIR (Reps in Reserve) — how to measure intensity

 |---|---|---|---|

 | RIR 0 | RPE 10 | Complete failure.
-Impossible to perform another repetition. | Max strength testing (rarely). |
+Impossible to perform another repetition. | Max testing.
+Strength (rarely). |

 | RIR 1 | RPE 9 | Very hard.
-Only strength for exactly one more repetition remains. | Peak strength training. |
+Strength remaining for exactly one more repetition. | Peak strength training. |

 | RIR 2-3 | RPE 7-8 | Challenging but controlled.
-Speed decreases. | Primary volume for hypertrophy. |
+Speed decreases. | Main volume for hypertrophy. |

 | RIR 4+ | RPE 5-6 | Moderate.
 Speed is high, technique is stable. | Warm-up, technique, deload. |

 Using RIR changes how you select the weight for the day.
-Instead of trying to lift 100 kg for 5 repetitions because the program says so, you adjust the weight to achieve the desired RIR.
+Instead of trying to lift 100 kg for 5 repetitions because that's what the program says, you adjust the weight to achieve the desired RIR.
 Example for hypertrophy: Your plan says: "Leg press, 4 sets of 10 repetitions @ RIR 2".
-1. First set: You choose a weight you think you can do about 12 repetitions with.
+1. First set: You choose a weight with which you estimate you can do about 12 repetitions.
 Let's say it's 150 kg.
 You perform 10 repetitions.
 At the end of the set, you feel strong and know you could have done 3 more repetitions.
 This means you were at RIR 3, a bit lighter than the target.
-2. Second set: To get closer to RIR 2, you increase the weight slightly, for example, to 155 kg.
-You perform 10 repetitions, and this time the feeling is exactly as it should be – hard, but with a sense of 2 repetitions left in reserve.
+2. Second set: To get closer to RIR 2, you slightly increase the weight, for example, to 155 kg.
+You perform 10 repetitions, and this time the feeling is exactly as it should be – heavy, but with the sensation of 2 repetitions remaining in reserve.
 You have successfully achieved RIR 2.
 3. Third and fourth sets: As fatigue accumulates, even 155 kg might become too heavy.
-If, on the third set, you feel you barely managed the 10th repetition (RIR 0-1), for the fourth set, you should reduce the weight back to 150 kg to stay within the target RIR 2.
-This approach ensures that each set is productive without leading to unnecessary exhaustion.🔬 From Practice
+If in the third set you feel you barely managed the 10th repetition (RIR 0-1), for the fourth set you should reduce the weight back to 150 kg to stay within the target RIR 2.
+This approach ensures that each set is productive without leading you to unnecessary exhaustion.RIR changes how the weight for the day is selected, so instead of lifting a specific weight for a given number of repetitions, the weight is adjusted to achieve the desired RIR.

-- Dishonest self-assessment: Claiming you are at RIR 2 when you have actually reached complete failure (RIR 0).
+- Dishonest self-assessment: Claiming you are at RIR 2 when you have reached complete failure (RIR 0).
 To calibrate your sensation, you sometimes need to reach true technical failure on a safe exercise.

-RIR or RPE – Which is better?
+RIR or RPE – which is better?

-Neither is "better"; they are interchangeable.
+Neither is "better," they are interchangeable.
 RIR (how many reps are left) is often easier for beginners to understand and apply, while RPE (how hard it feels) is more abstract.
 Use the system that works better for you.
 RPE 9 = RIR 1.

 How can I become more accurate in determining my RIR?